 The longest lasting stencils are made from metal (often stainless steel) and are good for thousands of operations.
 If you are going to build that many boards, metal is the best choice.
 However, most hobbyists only make a few boards of each of their designs, and the cost of buying a metal stencil is often out of reach.
 Some make their own stencils from aluminum cans and achieve good results, but that process involves chemical etching which is not for everyone.

 Fortunately, there is another alternative: a material called polyimide (marketed by DuPont as Kapton) can be laser cut to produce solder paste stencils that are good for at least a couple of dozen boards, and the prices are surprisingly low.
 One good supplier of polyimide solder paste stencils is OSH Stencils.
 Prices for their stencils start at about $5, and are based on the size of the stencil.
 Production is quick, service is good, and shipping is fast.
-The stencils used for this article are from OSH.
+The stencils used for this article are from ALLPCB.

 Designing a Solder Paste Stencil